-Hina dolls: Family love grows with the Hina dolls
+Family love grows with the Hina dolls

-Cultivating family love on Hinamatsuri
+Cultivating family love through Hinamatsuri

 What is the real reason why families should communicate with Hina dolls?

-This is important for the future!
+This is important for the times to come!

-Now, we Japanese have become very wealthy and convenient.
+Nowadays, we Japanese have become very wealthy and convenient.

 Wherever you go, whenever you go, you can get things.

-Television, games, the Internet, mobile phones...
+Television, games, the internet, cell phones...

 Indeed, our lives have changed dramatically in just a few short years.